BRANDS

 Polo Ralph Lauren

-Ralph Lauren launched Polo in 1967 in the U.S., starting with menswear and neckties.
-Polo became the casual anchor of the brand’s larger lifestyle universe.
-It’s also one of the clearest examples of branding becoming cultural shorthand.
+Polo became the casual anchor of the larger Ralph Lauren lifestyle universe.
+It is one of the clearest examples of branding becoming cultural shorthand.

 -